michaelt/series/README.md

-It may be that the resulting implementations are better at making it past the impediments of `criterion`, but some benchmarks on more and less complex compositions of functions `f.g.h` can be seen here:
+It may be that the resulting implementations are better at making it past the impediments of `criterion`, but some benchmarks on more and less complex compositions of functions `f.g.h`, with and without defintions via `Folding`, can be seen here:

 ![ ](http://michaelt.github.io/images/seriesbench.png)